 You are an artist, You're a brand.

 And people have certain emotions about a brand.
 They perceive you as having certain features, a sense of humor, a certain tone, a certain set of values, a certain personality.

-Big corporations have marketing teams trying to create this personality.
-Out of thin air, I might add. (corporations aren't human!).
+Big corporations have marketing teams trying to create this personality - out of thin air, I might add.
+(Corporations aren't human!).
 You as an artist don't have to work as hard.

 You have a unique personality already!
-So what do people value for in a brand on social media?
+So what do people value in a brand on social media?

 Honest.
 Friendly.
 Helpful.
 Funny.

 This is the impression they would like to walk away with, when they meet you online for the first time.
 This is the impression that will bring them back to you again and again.